Marku8/bob/README.md

-Here's a concise and clean presentation for your GitHub README page, detailing the AWS architecture along with its accompanying Terraform configurations:

 ---

 ## AWS Architecture Overview

-This document outlines our AWS infrastructure which is designed to be secure, scalable, and highly available.
-Below is a high-level architecture diagram and a description of each component.

 ### Virtual Private Cloud (VPC)
 - **Description**: A logically isolated network within AWS where resources are launched.